 Though Apple isn’t known for great price breaks for the general public, the company does offer varying discounts, save up to $200 on a new Mac, and up to $20 on a new iPad.

-Lenovo’s Academic Purchase Program helps teachers and students find discount laptops.
-Check the site for your state and school to see what’s available.
+Lenovo’s Academic Purchase Program helps teachers and students find discount laptops and get 5% savings in addition to current sales and coupons.

 Office supplies, books and newspapers